Eyelid Surgery (Blepharoplasty)

 Every patient and each case are different.
 In cases of overcorrection, in which too much tissue was removed, the remaining eyelid skin can often be redistributed to improve the result.
 When an under correction is the problem and not enough tissue was removed, another blepharoplasty procedure may need to be performed to achieve the patient’s desired appearance.

 After the blepharoplasty procedure, Dr. Garcia may recommend applying lubricating drops or ointment and cold compresses to aid in the healing process and minimize side effects such as:

 Patients can return to work within a few days but should avoid exercise or strenuous activities for at least two weeks.
 Dr. Garcia will remove the stitches 5-7 days after the eye surgery.
 He also informs his patient not to wear contact lenses or eye make for 10 days.
 Swelling and other side effects usually subside within two weeks after surgery.
 Dr. Roberto Garcia sees all of his patients personally and will instruct them on how to care for the eyes post-procedure.

 The Eyelid Surgery Consultation

-At Contoura Facial Plastic Surgery we offer the Vectra 3D, a state of the art imaging system that allows patients to preview their expected results prior to undergoing a procedure.
+At Contoura Facial Plastic Surgery we offer the Vectra 3D, a state of the art imaging system that allows patients to preview their potential result prior to undergoing a procedure.

-During your consultation, Dr. Garcia will take photographs of a patient’s face or specific part that will be performed on.
-He will then create a 3D digital replication of the same body part using the VECTRA simulator.
+During your consultation, Dr. Garcia will take photographs of the patient’s face or specific part that will he will be performing surgery on.
+He creates a 3D digital replication of the same body part using the VECTRA simulator.
 These images will allow Dr. Garcia to preview the various surgical/nonsurgical options with the patient.